kylehoehns/loom-performance/README.md

 ### Platform Threads
 The following is the output of running 1,000 users against the endpoint with a gradual ramp-up and ramp-down phase.

 Notice the `http_req_duration` value averaging out to be 3.47s per request.
-This is due to the Platform threads block execution and do not allow further requests to be processed by the server.
+This is due to the Platform threads blocking execution and not allowing further requests to be processed by the server.

 ```text
 ❯ k6 run script.js